FaceResearch/FaceResearch.github.io/index.md

 #### [Facial attractiveness and effects of shape and colour cues](https://uwe.eu.qualtrics.com/jfe/form/SV_cJfMyYgIjihSyjA){:target="_blank" rel="noopener"}

-You are invited to take part in a study on how sex-typical shape and colour affect face preferences.
+You are invited to take part in a study on how sex-typical facial shape and colour cues affect face preferences.
 You will complete a short questionnaire before being presented with a number of face images: Your aim will be to maximize faces' attractiveness by manipulating them on different dimensions.

 - **Type**: Interactive, Rating
 - **Length**: <30 mins